 Eye Clinic Support

-We have a professional Eye Clinic Liaison Officer (ECLO), Claire Huddleston who is based at Furness General Hospital to enhance the care for people with sight problems.
+We have a professional Eye Clinic Liaison Officer (ECLO), Claire Huddleston and a volunteer Officer, Paul Ogden, who work at Furness General Hospital to enhance the care for people with sight problems.

 They provide emotional support, practical advice, impartial information, guidance and advocacy to people of all ages affected by sight loss.